 - lender-borrower communication was often minimal, with consumers struggling to make contact and negotiate forbearance options

 Notes to Editors

 - The full research report, which contains consumer experiences of dealing with logbook lenders, debt management firms, and payday lenders can be found on the FCA website.
-The FCA has also published highlights of its consumer credit research to date.

 - On 1 April 2014, the FCA took over responsibility for consumer credit and the regulation of 50,000 consumer credit firms, including logbook lenders, payday lenders and debt management firms.